 Are you experiencing tooth pain?
 Does your mouth hurt every time you chew?

-For our patients who do need dental fillings, Dr. Trinkner offers a range of options.
+For our patients who do need dental fillings, Dr. Trinkner and Dr. Keefer offer a range of options.
 Our goal is always to provide you with the most modern treatments available.
 This means the minimal preparation of teeth with special ultrasonic instruments, and the use of highly-esthetic materials such as resin and porcelain.
-Dr. Trinkner offers pain-free dental filling procedures in Richland County, South Carolina.
+Our dental care team offers pain-free dental filling procedures in Richland County, South Carolina.

 Preventative Dental Care

-Dr. Trinkner can use dental sealants to prevent tooth decay in children and adults.
+Our team can use dental sealants to prevent tooth decay in both children and adults.
 Sealants are thin protective layers of a special resin that covers teeth.
 This protective layer effectively prevents tooth decay from taking hold.
 Children benefit the most from this procedure because they are still growing.

 About Dental Fillings